web-steel/koa-api-skeleton/README.md

 ```

 ## Setting up the Database - ORM
 This API is prepared to work with an SQL database, using [TypeORM](https://github.com/typeorm/typeorm).
-In this case we are using postgreSQL, and that is why in the package.json 'pg' has been included.
+In this case we are using mysql, and that is why in the package.json 'mysql' has been included.
 If you where to use a different SQL database remember to install the correspondent driver.

 In local is being mocked with the docker local postgres as can be seen in ".env.sample"